Samuel Warren Abbott

 Samuel Warren Abbott (June 12, 1837 – October 22, 1904) was an American surgeon with an interest in hygiene, born in Woburn, Massachusetts.
-In 1877, he helped inaugurate the first medical examiner system, in Massachusetts and became the first secretary of Massachusetts' first state board of health from 1886 to 1904.
+In 1877, he helped inaugurate the first medical examiner system in Massachusetts.
+He was the first secretary of Massachusetts' first state board of health, serving from 1886 to 1904.

-He was born to army captain Samuel Abbott and Ruth Winn, attended Phillips Andover Academy, and graduated with a Master of Arts degree from Brown University in 1858.
+He was born to army captain Samuel Abbott and Ruth Winn.
+He attended Phillips Andover Academy, and graduated with a bachelor of arts in 1858, and a Master of Arts degree from Brown University in 1861.
 He attended Harvard Medical School, graduating in 1862.

 Abbott died at his home in Newton, Massachusetts in 1904.